Party on Morpheus

 Shake it up a bit and go on a foodie walking tour around your city.
 You’ll get insights into the venues and get a VIP tasting and drinking treatment.
 It’s the best of all worlds.

 Rev heads and motoring enthusiasts have a wealth of options available to them when it comes to pushing the throttle to the max.
-Adrenalin in particular offers more than its fair share of options including V8 experiences, rally driving, European supercar driving, defensive driving, drifting, off-road racing, F1 racing, performance driving, drag racing, muscle car driving, tank rides, stunt rides, Porsche driving and more.
+Adrenaline in particular offers more than its fair share of options including V8 experiences, rally driving, European supercar driving, defensive driving, drifting, off-road racing, F1 racing, performance driving, drag racing, muscle car driving, tank rides, stunt rides, Porsche driving and more.

 For a longer-lived experience, you can rent a classic car or luxury car for the day to drive around like a boss.